Join our team to be part of something new and transformative…

 Check out our jobs page here

-At the end of February 2020 St. Luke’s church building closed for refurbishment and on Friday 12 March 2021 we received the new keys to our our sunshine-coloured church, and our new Community Cafe and Social Hub.
+At the end of February 2020 St. Luke’s church building closed for refurbishment and on Friday 12 March 2021 we received the new keys to our our sunshine-coloured church, and our new Community Kitchen and Social Hub.

 Our vision is to be embedded in the local networks that are evolving through the Auchmuty Community Connector Groups, for example the Bowling Club, Scouts, Glenrothes Men’s Shed, Growing Auchmuty (ATRA), Clued Up and Friends of Warout.

 Our newly designed and installed production /community kitchen, ‘The Couthy’ is next to our newly refurbished community space, ‘The Gathering Hall’.
 The Scullery’ (small kitchen) and ‘The Haiver’ (meeting room) are separated by a bi-fold door and provide additional flexible community space.

 On 16 July 2019 (in the very same month the Our Place, Auchmuty programme ended) a long-awaited press release was made by The National Lottery Community Fund announcing St. Luke’s award of £375,235 to run our three year long activity known as Peace ‘n’ Jam.
 This award will allow for the refurbishment (£251;292 capital) of the non-worship space within the church to establish a community café and social hub (£123,943 revenue).

 On the same day, Jenny Gilruth, Member of the Scottish Parliament (MSP) for Mid Fife and Glenrothes, lodged a Motion of recognition for our efforts in the Scottish Parliament and we subsequently received a congratulatory letter from Jenny Gilruth dated 5 August 2019.